 The estimated cost of building the house that you've designed and engineered is the point of departure for establishing the amount of the construction loan.
 Your architect or builder's construction plans and other documents will determine the estimated cost.

-In addition to the costs of construction, the bank will insist on reserves: a contingency reserve (usually 5% to 10% of the estimated construction costs) and an interest reserve (if you don’t want to pay the monthly interest payments on the construction loan out of pocket).
+In addition to the costs of construction, the bank will insist on reserves: a contingency reserve (often 5% to 10% of the estimated construction costs) and an interest reserve (if you don't want to pay the monthly interest payments on the construction loan out of pocket).

 Both you and the bank want to be confident that there are sufficient funds available to finish the project even if there are cost overruns or if the unforeseen happens, like your builder going into bankruptcy.